pieis2pi/PLA-Bushing/README.md

+# PLA-Bushing
-# PLA-Bushing\n# Drop in replacement for LM8UU linear bearing
+# Drop in replacement for LM8UU linear bearing